 For example let’s say you have a web page about puppies.
-If you decide to structure your page to rank for the keyword phrase “puppies” you will encounter a mountain of competition and your chances of ranking towards the top of Google Search Results (SERP) is slim to none.
-But if you structure your page to be more specific and use long-tail keyword phrases like “french bulldog puppies for sale in Omaha” you are more likely to have better SERP results.
+If you structure your page to rank for the keyword phrase “puppies” you will encounter a mountain of competition and your chance of ranking towards the top of Google Search Results (SERP) is slim to none.
+But if you structure your page to be more specific and use long-tail keyword phrases like “french bulldog puppies for sale in Des Moines” you are more likely to have better SERP results.

 What is Organic SEO and how does it relate to SERP.
 What’s Google Up To?

 Organic SEO is also known as On-Page SEO.
 It is made up of various techniques applied to a website page to enable search engines to discover the page, determine what the page is about, and judge the importance of the page among its’ competitors.